 Example of Agenda of the General Meeting:

 Ordinary Resolution - An ordinary resolution of the members or a class of members, is a resolution passed by a simple majority.
-This can simply done by a show of hands or can be conducted through a poll vote.
+This can simply be done by a show of hands or can be conducted through a poll vote.
 A poll vote will count the total voting rights of members who attended the meeting in person or by proxy.
 Where company law requires a resolution to be passed but does not specify the type, it is defaulted to be an ordinary resolution.

 The following normally constitute `ordinary business':

-Special Resolution – A special resolution is passed by a majority of not less than 75% of the members or a class of members.
+Special Resolution – A special resolution is passed by a majority of not less than 75% of the members of a class of members.
 Again this can be conducted by a show of hands or by a poll vote.
 It must be indicated as a special resolution in the text of the notice of meeting or in the written resolution.
-Special resolutions may be required for certain reserved matters under company law or articles of association, for examples:
+Special resolutions may be required for certain reserved matters under company law or articles of association, for example: